 During the month of July, New Caledonia and Vanuatu hit their peak diving season.
 These South Pacific, multi-island neighbors both boast world-class diving, with everything from pristine coral reefs and shipwrecks to manta rays and dugongs to entice travelers.

-With a 1600-kilometer coral reef, which curves around to create the world’s largest lagoon, it’s little wonder New Caledonia is crammed full of so many dive-worthy sites.
-During any trip, divers can expect to descend into clear waters and enjoy some truly memorable underwater encounters.
-Marine life present in the area includes dugongs, sharks, manta rays, numerous other pelagic fish and a range of macro life.
+With a 1,000-mile (1,600km) coral reef, which curves around to create the world’s largest lagoon, it’s little wonder New Caledonia is crammed full of so many dive-worthy sites.
+During any trip, you can expect to descend into clear waters and enjoy some truly memorable underwater encounters.
+Marine life present in the area includes dugongs, sharks, manta rays, numerous other pelagic fish, and a range of macro life.

-The island nation of Vanuatu is a quick 630-kilometer (390-mile) hop over a maritime border from New Caledonia, and this country rivals New Caledonia for being the most diver-worthy travel destination in the area.
-Vanuatu’s historic wrecks (including the famous SS President Coolidge), huge caverns and steep drop-offs are all home to an abundance of marine life, making diving here an experience you’re not likely to forget anytime soon.
-Vanuatu is also one of the top destinations for diving with dugongs in the world.
+The island nation of Vanuatu is a quick 390-mile (630km) hop over a maritime border from New Caledonia.
+This country rivals New Caledonia for being the most diver-worthy travel destination in the area.
+Vanuatu’s historic wrecks (including the famous SS President Coolidge), huge caverns, and steep drop-offs are all home to an abundance of marine life.
+It makes diving here an experience you’re not likely to forget anytime soon.
+Vanuatu is also one of the top destinations in the world for diving with dugongs.

 7. Elba Island, Italy